ngpeijiun/stat/100/lesson01.md

 ## 1.1 What is Statistics?

-1. Selection Bias

-2. Nonresponse Bias

-3. Comparative Study (true / false)
+1. Comparative Study (true / false)

     - Observational Study (describe association)
     - Experiment / Randomized Experiment (cause and effect)

-4. Three conditions to conduct a proper study:
+2. Three conditions to conduct a proper study:

     - Get a representative sample
     - Get a large enough sample